Andresblz/WP-Contact-Form-7/README.md

 _DD - current day_

-_The field will be hidden in the form._
+The field will be hidden in the form.

 ## INSTALLATION
-_1. Open the folder wp-content > plugins > contact-form-7 > includes > functions.php_
+1. Open the folder wp-content > plugins > contact-form-7 > includes > functions.php

-_2. If no php code is written, copy and paste the following code_
+2. If no php code is written, copy and paste the following code
+3.

-_3. In case you have written code, copy from add_action and paste at the end of functions.php_
+4. In case you have written code, copy from add_action and paste at the end of functions.php

 ## HOW IT WORKS
-_Add the field [coupon_code] to the CF7 form, when the user fills the form it will return the value through [rand_code]._
+Add the field [coupon_code] to the CF7 form, when the user fills the form it will return the value through [rand_code].